kubevirt/community/membership_policy.md

 The following apply to the part of project for which one would be a reviewer in the [OWNERS_ALIASES] file.

-  * Member for at least 3 months
+  * Org member for at least 3 months
   * Primary reviewer for at least 5 PRs to the project
   * Reviewed or merged at least 20 substantial PRs to the project
   * Knowledgeable about the project